-Ted H. Streckfuss is the Omaha District Deputy for Project Management and the Chief of Programs and Project Management Division for the Omaha District, U.S. Army Corps of Engineers.
+Ted H. Streckfuss is the Omaha District Deputy District Engineer, and the Chief of Planning, Programs and Project Management Division for the Omaha District, U.S. Army Corps of Engineers.

-Ted has been with the Corps in Omaha for more than 23 years.
-He has served as an environmental engineer, as a project engineer, a project manager, as the district innovative technology coordinator in the Environmental Section, Design Branch; as a regulatory specialist in the HTRW Center of Expertise; as a design workload manager, contracting officer representative, A-E liability coordinator, as district quality manager and deputy chief of Engineering Division over the course of his career.
+He has been with the Corps in Omaha for more than 27 years.
+He has served as an environmental process engineer, as a project engineer, a project manager, as the district innovative technology coordinator; as a regulatory specialist in the HTRW Center of Expertise; as the design workload manager, contracting officer representative, A-E liability coordinator, as district quality manager and deputy chief of Engineering Division over the course of his career.

 Prior to his service with the Corps, Mr. Streckfuss worked in the South Dakota Department of Environment and Natural Resources for three years.